gardener-attic/component-spec/doc/proposal/01-introduction.md

 First and foremost, the model has to be technology-agnostic at its heart, so that not only modern containerized cloud, but also legacy software is supported, out-of-the-box.
-It simply has to be acknowledged that companies are not able to just drop everything that has been used in the past and solely use shiny new cloud native workloads.
+It simply has to be acknowledged that companies are not able to just drop everything that has been used in the past and solely use new cloud native workloads.
 This fact makes it crucial to establish a common component model, which is able to handle both cloud native and legacy software, for which it needs to be fully agnostic about the technology used.